 I have completed my initial preparation course with Developing Doulas, which is a Doula UK approved training provider.

 A Mentored Doula, is someone that has completed a Doula UK approved Preparation Course and is involved in Doula UK's Recognition Process.
 This means that I have a Mentor providing support and supervision within a framework for reflective practice until they has gained sufficient experience to become a Recognised Doula.

 We can discuss and arrange a plan that would suit you.

 I am happy to barter or exchange of services in kind, as well as support you though Doula UK Access Fund.

 You may also have the option of asking for Doula UK gift vouchers instead of presents to offset some of the cost of hiring a doula.

 Get in touch and we can discuss this.

 I’m here to answer any questions you may still have.
-Contact me for more details.
+Let's have a chat.